Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 As for mounting the actual switch panel inside your cabin, that’s entirely up to you.
 Some people will drill holes into their dash, others (like myself) use industrial-strength double-sided tape for a less permanent installation.
 This will also vary depending on what mounting hardware is included with your particular switch panel.

-One of the most popular switch panel mounting locations in the 4Runner is just left of the steering wheel, below the driver-side air vent.
+One of the most popular switch panel mounting locations in the 4Runner is located just to the left of the steering wheel, below the driver-side air vent.

 Why These 6 Switch Systems?